microsoft/ignite-learning-paths-training-aiml/aiml10/README.md

 Do you have a comment, feedback, suggestion?
 Currently, the best feedback loop for content changes/suggestions/feedback is to create a new issue on this GitHub repository.
 To get all the details about how to create an issue please refer to the [Contributing docs](../CONTRIBUTING.md)

-## Become a Trained Presenter

-To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
-In your email please include:

-- Complete name
-- The code of this presentation: aiml10
-- Link to a video of you presenting (~10 minutes in length)(ex: unlisted YouTube video).
-  > It doesn't need to be this content, the importance is to show your presenter skills

-A mentor will get back to you with information on the process.

 ## Trained Presenters

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):